anotherstarburst/fun-with-polygons-and-maps/README.md

 - Deployment: GitHub Pages
 - Language: TypeScript

+## Tests

+Any geospatial calculations, or the operations on the geospatial polygons is handled by the [@turf/turf](https://www.npmjs.com/package/@turf/turf) or [@vis.gl/react-google-maps](https://www.npmjs.com/package/@vis.gl/react-google-maps) packages, thus we'd be testing those libraries.
+While that might be sensible for a production grade application - it's outside of the remit of this exercise so we can hand off the work to the package maintainers.

 ## Getting Started

 To run this project locally, you'll need Node.js (version 20) installed on your machine.